• Skip to primary navigation

 Notes

-• Recipe yields enough dough for 1 pie crust that fits an 8-9" pie pan.
+Yields: 1 pie crust that fits an 8-9" pie pan.

 Measuring Flour: For accurate results, don’t scoop the flour with a measuring cup directly from the flour container.
 Instead, scoop the flour out of your container with a spoon and then into a measuring cup.
 Don’t pack or tap the cup.
 After filling, lightly sweep a butter knife across the top to remove the excess flour.